-At CC, our goal is to make our products as easy and delightful to use as possible.
+At Creative Commons (CC), our goal is to make our products as easy and delightful to use as possible.
 To that end, we are constantly talking to our users.
 Sometimes our sessions involve understanding current experiences and identifying pain points, other times we’re determining upcoming feature prioritization.
 If we plan to roll out a new product, or design a new interface or feature for an existing product, we do research!
 We appreciate our users volunteering their time to help us with this research by participating in test sessions.

 When we’re rolling out a specific feature, we do usability tests to test the proposed experience.

-Keep an eye on the #cc-usability channel in the Creative Commons Slack or sign up for the CC Usability Announcements list.
+channel in the Creative Commons Slack or sign up for the CC Usability Announcements list.
 That way you’ll be the first to hear when there’s a round of usability tests being scheduled for something new.

 At any point in time, we’re engaging with our users through user interviews, where we learn more about attitudes towards our products, and dig into expansion areas we’re considering.